NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 - **Soils and Land Cover**: Focus on soils and land cover data with challenges for working with spatial environmental datasets for Bedfordshire, in CSV format.

 Participants can choose to focus their analysis on either the UK as a whole or specifically on Bedfordshire, where the hackathon is located.

+We hope you will have time to run and review all four notebooks, but if not you can complete them later.

 ## Notebook Files